-Given a String str and an integer k, find the lexicographically smallest and largest substring of length k
+Given String str and an integer k, find the lexicographically smallest and largest substring of length k

 Lexicography order, also called as alphabetical order or dictionary order,

 A < B <... < Y < Z < a < b <.. < y < z

 Input : String: hello Size: 2 Distinct Substring: [el, he, ll, lo] Output : Smallest Substring: el Largest Substring: lo Input : String: geeksforgeeks Size: 3 Distinct Substring: [eek, eks, for, gee, ksf, org, rge, sfo] Output : Smallest Substring: eek Largest Substring: sfo

 We initialize max and min as first substring of size k.
 We traverse remaining substrings, by removing first character of previous substring and adding last character of new string.
 We keep track of the lexicographically largest and smallest.